Unlike most other training programs, running, in essence, is pretty simple.

 That’s why today, dear runner, I’m sharing with you a list some of the best drills you can do to improve your running technique.

 The drills below are designed to help you develop and master vital components of running technique.

 In fact, taking the time to perform the drills is going to drastically improve your running form and economy.

-In other words, these drills can boost up your athleticism power, reinforce proper form, and improve your overall running technique and approach.
+In other words, these drills can boost up your athleticism power, improve running cadence, reinforce proper form, and improve your overall running technique and approach.